Introduction: The 90-Day Blind Spot

 How long does it take to clean up 3 months of books?

-Depending on your transaction volume, a dedicated forensic cleanup typically takes 1 to 2 weeks.
-We move quickly because we know you need accurate data immediately to make decisions.
+Depending on your transaction volume and complexity, a dedicated forensic cleanup typically takes 1 to 2 weeks.
+We move quickly because we know you need accurate data immediately to make critical business decisions.

 Will I lose my tax deductions because I waited?